IAMVANN/pset-4/README.md

 ![Exercise 1 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/sum.png)

 * Your code must be written in a file named `sum.js`.
-* Use `let` variables to represent the lower and upper bounds.
 * Your message must be grammatically correct and match mine **exactly**.

 ### Exercise 2